Asus clicks with the young in India

 Coming to the brand perspective, you know, there’s rising nationalism, how do you see that?

-First of all, Asus is a Taiwanese brand and not Chinese.
-And the second thing is we are also manufacturing in India.
+We are manufacturing in India.
 We are already the No 2 brand in the consumer segment.

 Another survey by GFK of the top five PC brands in India has shown Asus to have the highest number of young generation consumers.
 Fifty per cent of consumers in the age group of 16-24 are our consumers.
 So, our customers are very young, who are also the future of India.